 Can I use a crypto card before opening a local bank account?

 Yes.
-Cards like RedotPay, OKX, and Coinbase work independently of any local bank.
+Cards like RedotPay, Bitget, and Coinbase work independently of any local bank.
 You fund them with stablecoins from anywhere in the world.
 This makes crypto cards ideal for the transition period after relocating - when local bank applications are pending or require residency documentation you do not yet have.

 How do crypto cards compare to Wise or Revolut for expats?